excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 We also launched virtual blackboard.
 Thanks to [@xixixao](https://twitter.com/xixixao) for building this. https://twitter.com/Msieur_Jo/status/1245288337897914373

-### 🏹 Arrow Binding

-This was also one of the most awaited features.
-Thanks to [@xixixao](https://twitter.com/xixixao) for building this. https://twitter.com/excalidraw/status/1292403762427039744

 ### 📦 npm package

 One of the last things we've introduced this year was a completely new npm package, available at [`@excalidraw/excalidraw`](https://www.npmjs.com/package/@excalidraw/excalidraw).
 A long time in the making (thanks to [@aakansha1216](https://twitter.com/aakansha1216) for most of the work), this package allows you to easily embed Excalidraw as a React component into your apps.